David Sharp (mountaineer): Discovery Channel TV series

-David Sharp was briefly caught on a camera in the morning on 15 May during filming of the first season of a television show Everest: Beyond the Limit, which was filmed the same season as his ill-fated expedition.
-The footage was from the helmet camera of a Himex Sherpa who encountered Sharp, along with one of the Himex group of climbers who included Mark Inglis, during their descent, and was attempting to help Sharp along with a Turkish Sherpa.
+David Sharp was briefly caught on a camera in the morning on 15 May while filming the first season of the television show Everest: Beyond the Limit, filmed the same season as his ill-fated expedition.
+The footage was from the helmet camera of a Himex Sherpa during their descent who was attempting to help Sharp along with a Turkish Sherpa and one of the other groups of Himex climbers, including Mark Inglis.

 Reactions

 Sir Edmund Hillary

-Sir Edmund Hillary was highly critical of the decision not to try to rescue Sharp, as reported by the media at that time, saying that leaving other climbers to die is unacceptable, and the desire to get to the summit has become all-important.
-He also said, "I think the whole attitude towards climbing Mount Everest has become rather horrifying.
+Sir Edmund Hillary was highly critical of the reported decision at the time to not try to rescue Sharp, saying that leaving other climbers to die is unacceptable, and the desire to get to the summit has become all-important.
+"I think the whole attitude towards climbing Mount Everest has become rather horrifying.
 The people just want to get to the top.
 It was wrong if there was a man suffering altitude problems and was huddled under a rock, just to lift your hat, say good morning and pass on by".
 He told the New Zealand Herald that he was horrified by the callous attitude of today's climbers.
-"They don't give a damn for anybody else who may be in distress and it doesn't impress me at all that they leave someone lying under a rock to die", and that, "I think that their priority was to get to the top and the welfare of one of the ... of a member of another expedition was very secondary."
+"They don't give a damn for anybody else who may be in distress and it doesn't impress me at all that they leave someone lying under a rock to die", and, "I think that their priority was to get to the top and the welfare of one of the ... of a member of another expedition was very secondary."
 Hillary also called Mark Inglis "crazy".